All contaminated site assessments prepared as a requirement under a Part 5A Notice must be undertaken in accordance with the

-The contaminated site assessments and the preparation of assessment reports are to be undertaken by professionals who have the qualifications, competencies and experience, to a level appropriate to the contamination issues relevant to the site under investigation.
+Assessments of contaminated land and the preparation of assessment reports are to be undertaken by professionals who have the certification (if required), qualifications, competencies and experience, to a level appropriate to the contamination issues relevant to the site under investigation.
 Refer to the Engaging an Environmental Site Assessment Consultant page for further information.

 Please note that where the Health Screening Levels (HSLs) for Petroleum Hydrocarbons have been utilised in the assessment of contaminated land, the HSL checklists should be completed and included as an appendix to the report.

 Reports may be rejected by the Director, EPA where the use of appropriate standards and guidelines has not been demonstrated in undertaking the contaminated site assessment, including appropriate quality assurance and quality control.
 Any deviations from the guidance documents must be appropriately justified.
 Information on report presentation is available in Section 14 of Schedule B2 of the